krymel/chroma-highlight/README.md

 ### Speed

 This library formats a snippet like the above in around `~13ms` all-in.
-Most of the time is spent for the executable invocation and wrapping layer.
+In case of such a small input, most of the time seems to be spent on the executable invocation and wrapping layer.
+Still, `chroma` is about `10-20x` faster than comparable JavaScript based solutions.

 <img src="speed.png" />